jaspector

 Monday–Friday, 8:30 a.m.–4:30 p.m.
 EST

-Typical inspection sequence: County inspectors perform foundation, rough-in, and final inspections, enforce floodplain requirements, and may issue stop-work orders if violations are observed.
+Typical sequence: County inspectors perform foundation, rough-in, and final inspections, enforce floodplain requirements, and may issue stop-work orders if violations are observed.
 Work must remain accessible per Kentucky Building Code §109.1.

-Do I need a building permit in Loretto, KY?
+01 Do I need a building permit in Loretto, KY?

 Any construction, enlargement, remodeling, or occupancy change governed by the Kentucky Building Code must receive a permit through the county or city office.

-How do I apply for a building permit in Loretto, KY?
+02 How do I apply for a building permit in Loretto, KY?

-1. Contact City Hall to obtain application instructions and forms.
+To apply for a building permit in Loretto, KY, follow these steps: 1.
+Contact City Hall to obtain application instructions and forms.
 2. Submit building plans and permit requests to the City Clerk or directly to the Marion County Building Inspector in Lebanon.
 3. County inspector reviews plans for compliance with zoning, floodplain standards, and Kentucky Building Code.
 4. Pay required fees to the county inspector.
 5. Schedule required inspections (footing, rough-in, final) with the county inspector.
 6. Work must remain open and accessible until approved per Kentucky Building Code.

-How do I schedule a building inspection in Loretto, KY?
+03 How do I schedule a building inspection in Loretto, KY?

-Other cities in Marion County
+Other jurisdictions in Marion County.

-View all Marion County jurisdictions →
+All Marion County jurisdictions →